NylasDev/coa-events/README.md

-# COA Events Discord App
+# Council of The Ancients - Events Calendar

-A Node.js web application that provides Discord-based authentication with server-specific access control and MCP (Model Context Protocol) integration.
+A Dune Awakening themed Node.js web application for managing guild events on Discord.
+Built for the **Council of The Ancients** guild with Discord OAuth authentication and server-specific access control.

-## Features
+## 🏜️ Features

 - **Discord OAuth Authentication**: Secure login using Discord OAuth2
-- **Server-Based Access Control**: Only members of specified Discord servers can access the application
+- **Guild-Based Access Control**: Only COA guild members can access the application
+- **Event Management System**: Create, edit, and manage guild events (Spice Farming, Raiding Base, Ore Farming)
+- **Calendar View**: Interactive monthly calendar showing all events with signups
+- **Event Signups**: Members can sign up for events and see who else is participating
+- **Admin Controls**: Only admins and NylasDev can create/edit/delete events
-- **Modern UI**: Beautiful glass-morphism design with responsive Bootstrap layout
+- **Dune Awakening Theme**: Beautiful desert-themed UI with spice-inspired colors
-- **MCP Integration**: Ready for Model Context Protocol server integration
-- **Session Management**: Secure session handling with express-session
-- **Rate Limiting**: Protection against abuse with express-rate-limit
-- **Security Headers**: Helmet.js for security best practices
+- **Responsive Design**: Works perfectly on desktop and mobile devices
-- **Node 12 Compatible**: Built to work with Node.js 12+ for cPanel hosting
+- **Node 12 Compatible**: Built for cPanel hosting compatibility

-## Prerequisites
+## 🎮 Event Types

-- Node.js 12 or higher
-- A Discord application with OAuth2 configured
-- A Discord server where you want to restrict access
+- **🏜️ Spice Farming**: Gather the precious spice across Arrakis
+- **⚔️ Raiding Base**: Coordinate attacks on enemy strongholds
+- **⛏️ Ore Farming**: Mining operations for valuable resources

-## Quick Setup
+## 🚀 Quick Setup

 1. **Clone and install dependencies:**
    ```bash